gobbyo/IoT/docs/tutorial-dpsx509deviceenrollment.md

     >>> print(config("DPS_HOST"))
     dpsztputik7h47qi.azure-devices-provisioning.net
     ```

+## Send Device Information to the Cloud when Booting Up your Raspberry Pi

 1. Create a file called `provisiondevicex509.py` in the `python/raspberrypi/` directory of your git hub clone, for example `$ ~/repos/various/python/raspberrypi/provisiondevicex509.py`
 1. Copy and paste the following code to your `provisiondevicex509.py` file.